De Morbis Artificum Diatriba: Stress-related health disorders

 Ramazzini identified stress-related health disorders associated with circumstances involving high job demands and repetitive job activity.
-In addition to the continuous sitting responsible for sedentariness issues, he detected in accounting clerks the psychological stress to avoid mistakes or cause loss to their employers and keenly noted that an intense application of the mind harmed those workers (Franco G 2020a).
+In addition to the continuous sitting responsible for sedentariness issues, he detected in accounting clerks the psychological stress to avoid mistakes or cause loss to their employers and keenly noted that an intense application of the mind harmed those workers.

 Breast cancer in nuns

 Ramazzini described consumptive affections mostly in heavy occupations such as miners.
 However, he also made an explicit reference to tumors.
 In fact, he reported that breast cancers were very often found in nuns’ breasts more than in any other women.
 He explained that it might be due to their celibate life.
 This remark anticipated the observation between nulliparity and hormonal status of women by centuries.
-For this remark, Ramazzini has been acknowledged as a precursor in the search for the prevention of neoplastic diseases (Bode AM & Dong Z 2009).
+For this remark, Ramazzini has been acknowledged as a precursor in the search for the prevention of neoplastic diseases.

 Sensory system diseases and other disorders

-He also observed diseases associated with the sensory system such as visual fatigue problems in people who did small objects (Franco G 2011), deafness among workers exposed to noise (Paladino ME et al 2023) and voice disorders and dysphonia involving intense voice exercise (Franco G 2008).
+He also observed diseases associated with the sensory system such as visual fatigue problems in people who did small objects, deafness among workers exposed to noise, and voice disorders and dysphonia involving intense voice exercise.

-The Diatriba reports morbid forms such as dust-related lung problems and serious neurological disorders associated with lead and mercury exposure (Riva MA et al 2018).
-It reports still existing clinical pictures and important widespread health problems: bronchopulmonary pictures such as asthma in millers and hypersensitivity pneumonitis, of which he understood the pathophysiological mechanisms (Bisetti A 1985).
-The book describes risks from excessive exposure to heat and sunlight and night work health troubles (Galimberti E et al 2014) and it was the first to report headaches from chemical substances.
+The Diatriba reports morbid forms such as dust-related lung problems and serious neurological disorders associated with lead and mercury exposure.
+It reports still existing clinical pictures and important widespread health problems: bronchopulmonary pictures such as asthma in millers and hypersensitivity pneumonitis, of which he understood the pathophysiological mechanisms.
+The book describes risks from excessive exposure to heat and sunlight and health troubles arising from nightwork.
+It was the first book to report headaches resulting from exposure to chemical substances.

 Environmental pollution

 The Diatriba reports an episode of chemical pollution associated with pathological pictures affecting the inhabitants who lived near a polluting site thus revealing that Ramazzini’s attention was not limited to the working environment but extended to the context of life.
 The episode is one of the earliest examples of chemical pollution associated with an increase in disease.
 Reporting of unexpected health damages represented yesterday and represents today, an alarm signal of a potential environmental problem of interest for public health.
-These observations have been valued as they anticipated modern epidemiological tools in work and living environments (Zocchetti C 2000).
+These observations have been valued as they anticipated modern epidemiological tools in work and living environments.